platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/overview.md

 title: "Dedicated Gen 3 Overview"
 weight: -10
 sidebarTitle: "DG3 overview"
-description:  "Designed to cater to the needs of organizations that build demanding apps, Dedicated Generation 3 (DG3) offers increased resources and high availability (HA) for all your services, along with stricter isolation requirements and additional compliance frameworks."
+description:  "Designed to cater to the needs of organizations that build demanding apps, Dedicated Generation 3 (DG3) offers increased resources and High Availability (HA) for all your services, along with stricter isolation requirements and additional compliance frameworks."
 ---

 {{% description %}}

 ### Key features

--   **High Availability:** 99.99% SLA (service-level agreement)
+-   **High Availability:** 99.99% SLA (service-level agreement) with [Enterprise or Elite](https://platform.sh/pricing/)
 -   **Dedicated hosts:** Each DG3 cluster is provisioned with 3 dedicated hosts as the typical configuration
 -   **Headless architecture:** Seamless headless architecture with multi-app support
 -   **Self-service:** Customers may edit their application and service YAML files and push changes Customers can also take advantage of MariaDB Galera multi-leader, disk resizing and adding, upgrading or removing services on their own